markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 1. Launch 3DMark.

-1. On the 3DMark main page, select Run underneath the benchmark of your choice.
+1. On the 3DMark main page, select **Run** underneath the benchmark of your choice.

 1. When the test is completed, record the results.

-1. Wait 15 minutes before re-running.
+1. Wait 15 minutes before rerunning.

 ## Geekbench